 Other than your budget, the type of accommodation you stay in will also be determined by the area you’ve chosen to explore by motorbike.

 Driving through more secluded countryside areas means you may be restricted to one or two guesthouses.
-Whereas, if you’re passing through major cities such as Hanoi, Haiphong, Da Nang, Hue or Ho Chi Minh City, you will have a plethora of accommodation to choose from, whether that’s a cheap dorm room or a five-star hotel.
+Whereas, if you’re passing through major cities such as Hanoi, Haiphong, Da Nang, Hue or Ho Chi Minh City, you will have a plethora of accommodations to choose from, whether that’s a cheap dorm room or a five-star hotel.

 It’s easy enough to book hotels, homestays and hostels through a range of websites and mobile phone apps, but it’s not uncommon to turn up without a booking and find a bed or room.
 This being said, if you’re slightly more picky about your accommodation, it’s worth booking ahead of time.